 The Scala Table API features implicit conversions for the DataSet, DataStream, and Table classes.
 These conversions are enabled by importing the package org.apache.flink.table.api.scala._ in addition to org.apache.flink.api.scala._ for the Scala DataStream API.

-Register a DataStream or DataSet as Table
+Create a View from a DataStream or DataSet

 A Table can be converted into a DataStream or DataSet.
 In this way, custom DataStream or DataSet programs can be run on the result of a Table API or SQL query.